 M.A. in OLPD: Education Policy and Leadership (EPL) Program

-Applications for traditional M.A. are due February 1, 2018 for Fall semester start.
+Applications are due February 1, 2018 for Fall semester start.

 The master of arts (M.A.) degree in organizational leadership, policy, and development with a program track in education policy and leadership (EPL) provides a common beginning point for those interested in graduate study in education policy and leadership.
 Among the areas of emphasis offered are elementary and secondary school administration, general administration, education policy, education finance and budgeting, and personnel administration.
 Completion of the master's degree alone does not meet the Minnesota administrative licensure requirements, which require a total of at least 90 graduate credits.